New Patients (410) 221-3085

 What’s the most common dental emergency?

 Tooth pain is the most common dental emergency.
-And tooth pain can have a range of different causes, so it’s always important to get it looked at.
-Anything from a dental infection or abscess to decay and cracks or breaks can cause tooth pain.
+Your pain can have a range of different causes, from a dental infection or abscess to decay and cracks or breaks can cause tooth pain.
 It’s always better to be safe when you experience pain and get it looked at.

 Are all dentists emergency dentists?